FabioAugustoRodrigues/FabioAugustoRodrigues/README.md

 I'm a Software Engineer Student at Unicesumar and currently working as a Fullstack developer

 - Backend Developer
-- Stack: Laravel, Spring Framework, MySQL, Node, Angular, TypeScript
+- Stack: PHP - Laravel, MySQL, JavaScript and Python

 <br><br>